 - and several other collections.

-Our Barnes Foundation Partnership
+Our Barnes Foundation Collaboration

-In 2018, the Barnes Foundation and Saint Joseph's University launched an educational partnership expanding opportunities for students and the local community.
+In 2018, the Barnes Foundation and Saint Joseph's University launched an educational collaboration expanding opportunities for students and the local community.
 The long-running Horticulture Certificate Program continues, and Saint Joseph’s University is exploring a new horticulture minor as well as academic credit for select horticulture courses.

 The Barnes retains oversight of the Arboretum and the historic buildings, while the operations and grounds are now managed by Saint Joseph’s University.
 Learn more about this historic partnership.